phpDocumentor/phpDocumentor/docs/getting-started/index.rst

 Getting started
 ===============

-Is this the first time you work with phpDocumentor?
+Is this the first time you work with |phpdoc|?
 You have come to the right section in the documentation!
 In the chapters included of this section we will talk you through the installation, configuration and how to generate your documentation.